threathunters-io/laurel/man/laurel.8.md

   binary), add a `SCRIPT` entry to the `SYSCALL` record.
 A script is assumed if the first `PATH` entry does not correspond to file mentioned  in `SYSCALL.exe`.
 Default: true
-- `parent-info`: Add `PARENT_INFO` record corresponding to `SYSCALL.ppid`.
-Deprecated, use `pid` configuration option instead in new setups.
-Default: false

 ## `[label-process]` section